nicolomaioli/t3-docker-compose/README.md

 your mileage might vary, however some effort has been put in ensuring compatibility with Apple Silicon.

-## Develop
+## Develop on host

-The development workflow looks like:
+The development workflow with the application running on the host looks like:

 ```sh
 npm install